 What will it take to make congestion pricing a reality in Seattle?

-Moreover, going to the ballot first may be a less strategic choice since cities rarely initiate congestion pricing as a referendum–going back to when Singapore pioneered the policy in 1975.
-On the other hand, some cities have defended pricing schemes against repeal referendums after residents see benefits of congestion pricing in action and realize the downsides are minor.
+Moreover, going to the ballot first may be a less strategic choice since cities rarely initiate road pricing as a referendum–going back to when Singapore pioneered the policy in 1975.
+On the other hand, some cities have defended pricing schemes against repeal referendums after residents see benefits of road pricing in action and realize the downsides are minor.
 I don’t know of any cities that have succeeded on the go-to-ballot-first route, and that puts Seattle’s plan on shaky foundation.

 State law (Chapter 47.56 RCW) has laid out narrow guidelines for how state highways can be tolled, but these stipulations do not apply to local roads.
 Additionally, while transportation benefit districts (RCW 36.73.065) have to go to voters before they can toll, local governments do not have the same restrictions, except when tolling state highways and bridges (RCW 47.56.031).